Sample Answer

 Instructions

 In 1829, Sir Robert Peel developed a plan for the London Metropolitan Police and adopted the administrative structure from the British military; however, he wanted a clear distinction between police and military by choosing different uniforms.
 Peel’s principles of policing were crime prevention, public approval, voluntary cooperation of the public, and the least amount of physical force.
 United States policing adopted Peel’s philosophy of the quasi-military rank structure, uniforms, and insignia while focusing on crime control as the core mission.
 Throughout the last four decades, law enforcement’s SWAT teams have become more militarized in uniforms, weaponry, and tactical training.
 Apuzza (2014) reported that “during the Obama Administration, according to Pentagon data, police departments have received tens of thousands of machine guns; nearly 200,000 ammunition magazines; thousands of pieces of camouflage and night-vision equipment, and hundreds of silencers, armored cars and aircraft” (p.1).
-This resulted in a drastic increase of SWAT team deployments.
+This resulted in a drastic increase in SWAT team deployments.

 Week 3 Assignment 2 Examine the Militarization of Police